Vista Petty Theft Defense Lawyers

 - The San Diego County District Attorney does not have enough evidence to convict you.

-At jD LAW, we believe in giving every client a strong defense after an arrest.
+At jD Law Criminal Defense Attorneys, we believe in giving every client a strong defense after an arrest.
 We know exactly how harsh the local courts can be on criminal defendants, even if it is their first offense.
 By working with our lead Vista defense lawyer, you will get the experience of a renowned legal expert.
 Attorney James N. Dicks knows exactly how the prosecution thinks and will prepare a strong defense on your behalf.

 If you or someone you love was arrested for petty theft, contact us immediately to get a free case evaluation.
 We can sit down with you to explain all of your options, and we have Spanish-speaking staff and attorneys.
 With our more than 30 years of experience successfully defending clients, you can trust that your case is in good hands.
 Call us today at (760) 630-2000 to get started on your defense.